danielcuthbert/home-assistant/threat_model.md

 ![](images/threatmodel18.jpeg)
 ![](images/threatmodel17.jpeg)

-We now have encypted communications between nodes and the UI, so that threat is now no longer valid and the model needs to be updated.
+We now have encrypted communications between nodes and the UI, so that threat is now no longer valid and the model needs to be updated.
 Throughout the threat model, you will see countermeasures you need to apply and this is the power of a good threat model, it spells it out for you

 ![](images/threatmodel10.png)